p-lr/MapCompose/Readme.md

 ## Design changes and differences with MapView

 * In MapView, you had to define bounds before you could add markers.
-There's no more such concept in MapCompose.
+There's no such concept in MapCompose anymore.
 Now, coordinates are normalized.
 For example, (x=0.5, y=0.5) is a point located at the center of the map.
 Normalized coordinates are easier to reason about, and application code can still translate this coordinate system to a custom one.